-This post will share a recipe for a beautiful, fast preserve that is perfect for using in a steam canner which maximizes it’s time saving benefits and is also well suited for a water bath canner too!
+This post will share a recipe for a beautiful, fast preserve that is perfect for use in a steam canner which maximizes it’s time-saving benefits and is also well suited for a water bath canner too!
 Read on for a savory, quick preserve.

 Pickled pearl onions are an ideal recipe for steam canning, so I’ll include instructions for both steam canners and water bath canners.

 They are delicious on poached eggs, in salads, as part of an hors-d’oeuvres plate, and in a cocktail like a Bloody Mary.
 They are my favorite on poached eggs on toast with cheese, avocado, tomato, bacon…try it.
 You won’t be sorry.

 If you are new to steam canning but the idea is intriguing, watch this video here to help you get started!

 Get the steam canning mini resource guide to help you understand the benefits of steam canning versus water bath canning!

 Bring a large pot of water to boil up to 24 hours before you plan to can these onions as they need to bring in a saltwater bath for several hours before canning.
 I’ve gotten away with as few as six hours soak-time.

 Put 2 ½ pounds of pearl onions (white or red) in boiling water for 2 minutes.
 Strain and pour into an ice water bath to cool.